Raising Money for Your Start-Up

 Class Projects 2 See All

-Scott Hartley is a Silicon Valley native, that spent the past decade at Google, Facebook, and as a Partner at a $2 billion Sand Hill Road venture capital firm.
-He also advised the Obama White House on innovation policy as a White House Presidential Innovation Fellow.
-He's worked with thousands of founders, and know what it takes to find the right partner, frame your company and pitch, and talk about valuation.
-He's co-author of an MIT Press book, a columnist at Forbes, and advises global entrepreneurs with MIT and the State Department, running entrepreneurship bootcamps around the world.
+Scott Hartley is a Silicon Valley native, who spent the past decade at Google, Facebook, and as a Partner at a $2 billion Sand Hill Road venture capital firm.
+He also worked in the Obama White House on innovation policy as a Presidential Innovation Fellow.
+He's worked with hundreds of founders, and know what it takes to find the right partner, frame your company and pitch, and talk about valuation.
+Check out his book, The Fuzzy and the Techie, coming April 2017.